ThomasHeb/2AxisLaserCutter/README.md

 - Neje Laser
 - 3D-printed parts for mounting the hardware on the rails

-A bill of material and detailed photos are in the folder [01_Mechanics](https://github.com/ThomasHeb/2AxisLaserCutter/tree/main/01_Mechanic)
+A bill of material (including hardware and electronics) and detailed photos are in the folder [01_Mechanics](https://github.com/ThomasHeb/2AxisLaserCutter/tree/main/01_Mechanic)